 Benefits of joining us

-Charity Retail Ireland is an umbrella organisation which provides information, support and networking opportunities for those involved in the Irish Charity Retail sector.
+Charity Retail Ireland is an all island umbrella organisation which provides information, support and networking opportunities for registered charities who operate in the Charity Retail sector.

-- Our annual member awards set high quality national standards within the sector.
+- Our annual member awards that set high quality national standards within the sector.

-- Charity Retail Ireland members are charities that are registered with the Charities Regulator who operate in Ireland.
+Charity Retail Ireland members are charities that are registered with the Charities Regulator or the Charity Commission for Northern Ireland and who operate on the island of Ireland.

-So join us so that we can help you to grow and promote your business for the benefit of communities nationwide.
+So join us so that we can help you to promote and grow your charity shops to benefit many communities, nationwide and beyond.

 What we do